COAGULATION DISORDERS

 Whales lack factor XII, the gene being inactivated.
 Turtles lack factors XI and XII.
 Fish lack prekallikrein, XI, and XII.
 Lampreys have a primitive system with tissue factor, prothrombin, and fibrinogen.
 Obviously the rest of the cascade developed unit by unit to modulate the primitive system.
 And this totally refutes the idea of "irreducible complexity."
 See PNAS 100: 7257, 2003.
 Origins of the vertebrate coagulation system: Thromb.
 Hemo.
 89: 420, 2003 (England); Blood Cell.
 Mol.
 Dis.
 29: 57, 2002.
 There's a review of all the vertebrate systems in J. Thromb.
 Hemo.
 1: 1487, 2003.
 Conservation back to the horseshoe crab: J. Mol.
 Bio.
 282: 459, 1998.
 The common origin of the clotting and complement cascades (like Darwin's finches, everything used to do something else): Trend Bioch.
 Sci.
 27: 67, 2002.
 A theologically-inclined guy at Harvard reviews this in J. Thromb.
 Hemo.
 1: 227, 2003.
 It is inconceivable that the "intelligent design" proponents do not know this by now, and the fact that they persist tells me a great deal about who they really are.

-Update, Nov.
-4, 2005: The principal "intelligent design" website (the D--- I---, a front group for the U--- C---, or "M--n--s") mentions the business about clotting in lampreys, and provides a link to a page by B--- on which the data is supposedly reviewed and the argument is supposedly refuted.
+I wrote the above in 2003.
+By November 2005, the principal "intelligent design" website (the Discovery Institute, a front group for the Unification Church / Moonies) mentioned the business about clotting in lampreys, and provides a link to a page by Behe on which the data is supposedly reviewed and the argument is supposedly refuted.
 But the linked page doesn't even mention it.
 You can find it yourself.
 This is typical of how disinformation artists operate.

-By this time, of course, B--- had admitted under oath in open court that he actually knew his argument to be false.
+In "Kitzmiller vs. Dover" (2005), Behe admitted under oath in open court on cross-examination that he knew the blood clotting cascade argument to be false.
 As far as I am concerned (and the judge was concerned), this ended the "intelligent design" business.
 The handful of other scientists who had been named as witnesses all refused to testify.
-The lawyering has evidently stopped, with the losers reduced to making some political capital by claiming to be persecuted saints.
+The lawyering stopped, with the losers going on to making political capital and money for ultraconservative churches by claiming to be persecuted saints.
 For people of science, and informed members of the public, the whole business will be remembered for what it really was -- one more disinformation campaign by pseudo-religionists.
 Was the motive the promotion of public virtue (i.e., the belief that people are better-behaved if they believe these sorts of lies?)
 Or was it just a money-maker?
-As a close observer, I believe the truth lies somewhere in the middle.
+As a close observer, I believe the truth stands somewhere in the middle.

 To his credit, Dr. Behe acknowledged in the fine print of his book, "The Edge of Evolution", that all living creatures have a common descent ("common ancestry of chimps and humans...
 Despite some remaining puzzles, there's no reason to doubt that Darwin had this point right, that all creatures on earth are biological relatives."
 Remember he's the only creationist to go under oath lately.

 If you are involved with this "intelligent design / creationism" stuff, please stop.
 If you (like me) are a person of faith, you should demand that people stop spreading lies as "proof of the existence of God."
-I find nothing "spiritual" or "moral" about wholesale breaking of the ninth commandment, as Dr. B--- must realize by now that he did.
+I find nothing "spiritual" or "moral" about wholesale breaking of the ninth commandment.
 The Christian Bible compares our present "animal bodies" to our future state as spiritual beings.
 Like Job, I prefer to stand in awe and not demand answers to everything right now.
 I expect you do, too.

 reset Jan.
 30, 2005: